slayerdiangelo/proto-author/README.md

-Install Node First
+install Node First

-Download and extract this repo
+download and extract this repo

 cd to the extracted dir in cmd